-This mustard greens curry has 1lb of mustard greens, 1 lb of spinach, over 8 stalks of green onions, ginger, garlic and lovely spices.
+This mustard greens curry has 1lb of mustard greens, 1 lb of spinach, over 8 stalks of green onions, ginger, garlic and aromatic spices.
+Don’t these all sound so good!!
 A dish that has beautiful vibrant green veggies like these has to be amazingly nutritious and delicious!

-This authentic mustard greens curry recipe is shared by my friend Pallavi who is from UP and makes an oustanding sarson ki saag – mustand greens curry.
-I followed her instructions to the letter and this curry turned out amazing!
+This recipe is shared by my friend Pallavi who is from UP and makes an outstanding sarson ki saag!!
+I followed her recipe to the letter and this curry turned out amazing!
 The entire family devoured it and had seconds and thirds!
+Here is a recipe for a delicious spring time Indian mustard greens curry courtesy of my friend Pallavi.
+Give it a try!

 Sarson Ki Saag.
 Mustard Greens Curry